WISMOlabs/magento-tracking-module/readme.md

 # WISMOlabs Extension for Magento 2

-[WISMOlabs Order & Shipping Tracking with Post-Purchase Tools extension for Magento](https://wismolabs.com/magento/?utm_source=github&utm_medium=magento&utm_campaign=extension) connects your store to the WISMOlabs platform, providing enhanced real-time tracking capabilities across 750+ carriers, 3PLs, and delivery companies.
+[Order & Shipping Tracking Suite extension for Magento](https://wismolabs.com/magento/?utm_source=github&utm_medium=magento&utm_campaign=extension) connects your store to the WISMOlabs platform, providing enhanced real-time tracking capabilities across 750+ carriers, 3PLs, and delivery companies.
 It also offers advanced notification capabilities, including programmable emails, SMS, and webhooks using the Liquid template engine.
 Platform has a built-in marketing engine that suggests, upsells, and cross-sells products within notifications, branded tracking pages, and other customer-facing components, creating better post-purchase experiences.

 ## Important Information

-WISMOlabs Order & Shipping Tracking with Post-Purchase Tools extension for Magento 2 does not require a WISMOlabs account to try.
+Order & Shipping Tracking Suite extension for Magento 2 does not require a WISMOlabs account to try.
 However, it is advisable to [create an account]([https://wismolabs.com/magento/](https://wismolabs.com/magento/?utm_source=github&utm_medium=magento&utm_campaign=extension)) to configure the branding of customer-facing components.

 ## Prerequisites